murtazshaikh/murtazshaikh/README.md

 -----------------

 * 🌍  I'm based in Mumbai
-* 🧠  I'm learning Javascript
+* 🧠  Learning Javascript
-* 🤝  I'm open to collaborating on interesting projects.
+* 🤝  Open to collaborating on interesting projects.

 ### Skills